 The new laws were ostensibly defied by thousands of Ukrainian protesters on Sunday, as some took to Maidan in masks and helmets and others attempted to form a car convoy and reach the city center but were blocked by the police midway.

 Washington has threated to impose sanctions against Ukraine as the White House called on the authorities to "de-escalate the situation," by withdrawing riot police and beginning a dialogue with the opposition.
+"The increasing tension in Ukraine is a direct consequence of the government failing to acknowledge the legitimate grievances of its people," National Security Council spokeswoman Caitlin Hayden said in a statement.
+"The US will continue to consider additional steps - including sanctions - in response to the use of violence," Hayden added.

 Following Sunday’s riots, the Ukrainian police have opened a criminal case into the mass unrest in central Kiev.
 The police also said they have footage from CCTV cameras to analyze, warning that the aggressive protesters will be brought to justice.
 According to the new legislation, perpetrators may face up to 15 years in prison for “mass violation of public order,” as well as large fines.